Research

 My dissertation, The Rarity of Police Prosecution: Prosecutors, the Law, and Police Misconduct, explores prosecutorial decision-making in context of the investigation and prosecution of police officers.
 While the public increasingly demands prosecution of police officers following allegations of misconduct, indictments and convictions rarely occur.

-My dissertation explains the rarity of police prosecution through an analysis of the law and the experiences, perspectives, and broader organizational contexts faced by prosecutors responsible for handling these cases.
+My research explains the rarity of police prosecution through an analysis of the law and the experiences, perspectives, and broader organizational contexts faced by prosecutors responsible for handling these cases.
 I show that the likelihood of indictment and prosecution even for clear cases of police misconduct remains a rare occurrence as the result of deferential and ostensibly settled law, the social architecture of intra-office contexts, and tempered political positionings.

 Drawing on in-depth interviews in 5 field sites across the nation, I consider how prosecutors and other legal professionals working in the domain of police suspect investigations manage and make sense of their positioning as legal practitioners, elected politicians, and employees working in complex hierarchical organizations.